mimblewimble/grin-rfcs/text/0000-pibd-messages.md

 In case of a fully pruned segment the list of leaves is expected to be empty and the list of hashes to contain a single entry: the first unpruned parent of the segment root.
 The proof is expected to contain the required hashes to reconstruct the MMR root from the first unpruned parent onwards.

-Clients should only ever request or respond with segments for the latest and first-to-latest canonical block for which `height % TXHASHSET_ARCHIVE_INTERVAL== 0`.
+Clients should only ever request or respond with segments for the most recent canonical block for which `height <= STATE_SYNC_THRESHOLD && height % TXHASHSET_ARCHIVE_INTERVAL == 0`.
+This is the same block as the txhashset.zip file is based on.

 Clients are free to choose a segment size by setting the height within a certain range in their requests.
 This allowed range is set differently depending on the MMR contents.